CycloneDX/sbom-utility/README.md

 ## Commands

-This section provides detailed descriptions of all commands, their flags with examples.
-First we will cover how all commands generate consistent [exit codes](#exit-codes) along with some of the  [persistent flags](#persistent-flags) supported by most commands.
+This section provides detailed descriptions of all commands, their flags and examples.
+First we will cover how all commands generate consistent [exit codes](#exit-codes) and describe some of the  [persistent flags](#persistent-flags) supported by most commands.

 For convenience, links to each command's section are here: